tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ## Challenges

+Explore Burp Suite and find:

 How would you change a request?

-Change data in a request
+- Change data in a request

 +++?

 How would you change a response?

-Change the response code
+- Change the response code

 ---